Our Ambassador shares her orphanage experience with 7.4 million listeners

 In July, the International Development Secretary, Penny Mordaunt, formally acknowledged for the first time that growing up in institutions “harms children’s physical, emotional and psychological development” and announced that the Government would continue “to work towards the long-term process of de-institutionalisation” by supporting family and community-based care for all children.

-Remembering her own childhood in an orphanage, Rukhiya told Vanessa, “No one ever checked my school report, no one came to my sports days, no one read me stories at bedtime, all the things I do for my own children today”.
+Remembering her own childhood in an orphanage, Rukhiya told Vanessa, and the programme’s 7.4 million listeners, that no one ever checked her school report, came to her sports days, or read her bedtime stories—all the things she does for her own children today.
+Every child needs a family in which to belong.